-10 Easy Gifts to Make for a Man Using Your Embroidery Machine
+Easy Gifts to Make for a Man Using Your Embroidery Machine

 Ok – I’ll say it.
 Shopping for Father’s day sucks.
+But guess what?
+There are a lot of fun and gifts to make for a man using your embroidery machine.

-The beauty of an embroidery machine though, is you have the ability to make the man in your life something really unique and personalized.
-And even if they don’t totally LOVE it – hey – you put in some effort and it shows.
 Over the years, I’ve made the men in my life a lot of gifts using my embroidery machine.
 I’ve had a few misses, but I’ve had a lot of hits.
-Here are my top 10 favorite gifts to make for a man on your embroidery machine.
+Here are my favorite gifts to make for a man on your embroidery machine.
 Hopefully this will help you get inspired for Father’s Day gift giving.

 A few years ago when I was in Banana Republic Outlet buying my husband his favorite underpants, I noticed a simple, stretchy blue belt and wondered if I could embroider on it.
 Since it was on major clearance, I made an impulse buy and gave it a go.